Transmission Oil Pumps

 Gear-type: The most common type of fixed-displacement gear pump is the crescent pump.
 These pumps have two gears like other gear pumps, but they are designed with an outer gear with internal teeth and a smaller inner gear with external teeth.
 As these teeth mesh, they carry with them and force fluid from the inlet port to the outlet port.
 The gap narrows as it nears the outlet port.
 The gears then move the fluid through the outlet port to create transmission line pressure.
 These pumps have strict tolerances between the gears and the housing.
 Excessive wear dramatically reduces the output and efficiency of this pump.

 Rotor-type: The rotor-type pump is similar to the crescent gear pump, except it has rotors instead of gears.
 The inside rotor drives the outside rotor.
-The gap between the rotors increases as it moves away from the inlet port and decreases as it moves closer to the outlet port.
+The gap between the rotors increases as it moves away from the inlet port and decreases as the rotor moves closer to the outlet port.
 Use a feeler gauge to measure these clearances.
-This action creates the flow used to lubricate and operate the transmission's friction bands and clutches.
+This action creates the flow to lubricate and operate the transmission's friction bands and clutches.
 These are also known as fixed-displacement pumps.